ichortower/Nightshade/docs/README.md

 This mod adds two pixel shaders, and to employ them it adds up to seven full-screen draw calls per frame, four of which run the shaders (the remaining three are just blits, to get pixels to another texture).
-These draws and shaders have a cost, so if your computer is using an integrated or weak GPU, you may drop frames with everything enabled.
+These draws and shaders have a cost, so if your computer is using an integrated or weak GPU like mine, you may drop frames with everything enabled.

 In this case, your best bet is to disable shaders you can live without: turning off either colorizer layer saves one shader draw and one blit, and turning off